baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 | alphap1_gammap5_epsp1 | 0.10  | 0.50  | 0.10    | 93                  |
 | alphap1_gammap9_epsp5  | 0.10  | 0.90  | 0.50    | 92                  |

+- The overall number of successes per 100 trials are only marginally different per condition.
+- Combined with the success rate data that indicates that the agent is able to reach it's destination reliably, independent of the conditions, and that the primary difference is how many rounds this takes.
+- It's not clear if this is a function of agent parameters or random variation in the distance of the destination from the agent origin.

 #### Q-table Length

 | Condition Name         | Alpha | Gamma | Epsilon | Table Length |